Chaintech-Network/ComposeMultiplatformMediaPlayer/README.md

 ![Blog-banner-02 5](./assets/git_banner4.jpg)

-## 🎉 What's New in Version 1.0.36
+## 🎉 What's New in Version 1.0.37
-* 🔍 **Configurable Zoom:** `isZoomEnabled` has been moved from MediaPlayerHost to VideoPlayerConfig for better customization.
-* 🔊 **Volume Control with Gesture:** Adjust volume by dragging vertically on the right side of the player.
-This feature can be enabled or disabled using `isGestureVolumeControlEnabled`.
-* 📏 **Retrieve Media Duration:** Easily fetch the duration of a media file using the `RetrieveMediaDuration` function.
-* 🎥 **Reels Player Enhancements:** Now, you can retrieve the current reel index while playing multiple videos in a reels format.
+* 🎚️ **Quality Selection Overlay:** Manually select video quality if supported or let the player auto-adjust.
+* 🏷️ **Caption Selection:** Choose from available subtitles or disable them.
+* 🔊 **Audio Track Selection:** Switch between different audio tracks if supported.

 ## ✨ Features
 **Cross-Platform Compatibility:** Works seamlessly on iOS, Android, and Desktop platforms within Compose Multiplatform projects.

 **Video Player:** Effortlessly play videos in your app with high performance and reliability.

-**HLS m3u8 Playback:** Stream live and on-demand content using the HLS .m3u8 format.
+**HLS m3u8 Playback:** Seamlessly stream live and on-demand content with HLS (.m3u8), featuring quality, caption, and audio track selection for a customizable viewing experience.

 **YouTube Player:** Integrate YouTube videos directly into your app, with full control over playback and video state management.